 Scriptures Regarding the Ability to Move Mountains

-[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]
+[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.]

-Matthew 17:20b: “[I]f you have faith as a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.”
+In this scripture, Jesus Christ declares to His 12 disciples, “[I]f you have faith as a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.”

 [Saying to the mountain, “Move from here to there,” means,] not that it would be ordinarily or ever done in a literal sense by the apostles, that they should remove mountains; but that they should be able to do things equally difficult, and as seemingly impossible, if they had but faith, when the glory of God, and the good of men, required it. . . .
 [I]t was meant that they should, and besides, have done, things equally as great as this, and which is the sense of the words.

-[The statement that nothing will be impossible for you means that the apostles would] not only be able to perform such a wonderful action as this, were it necessary, but any, and everything else, that will make for the glory of God, the enlargement of [Jesus Christ’s] kingdom and interest, the confirmation of truth, and the good of mankind.
+[The statement that nothing will be impossible for you means that the disciples would] not only be able to perform such a wonderful action as this, were it necessary, but any, and everything else, that will make for the glory of God, the enlargement of [Jesus Christ’s] kingdom and interest, the confirmation of truth, and the good of mankind.

 The power and prevalence of [wonder-working faith is] expressed figuratively. . . .
 Whatever was the intent of [the term this mountain], the same must be the expectation of faith, how impossible soever [sic] it might appear to sense.
 But this is a proverbial expression intimating that we are to believe that nothing is impossible with God, and therefore that what he has promised shall certainly be performed, though to us it seem impossible.